How to Get Hardware and System Information in Python

 The net_if_addrs() function returns the addresses associated with each network interface card installed on the system.
 For extracting detailed network usage, check this tutorial that's dedicated to network usage monitoring with psutil.

-Alright, here is a result output of my personal Linux machine:
+Alright, here is the result output of my personal Linux machine:

 ======================================== System Information ========================================